Snowboarding baby steals hearts in China

 At the resort, she is immediately recognised by people who stop to take photos with her.

-"It would be great for her to bring glory to our country - but she is still too young," she chuckles.
+"It would be great for her to bring glory to our country - but she is still too young," she said.
 "We'll respect her own choices in the future."